-- prevents allegations of plagiarism - provides evidence of relevant research, wide reading, and authorities for legal arguments - enables readers to locate and verify information sources - forms part of ethical practice by acknowledging the work of others.
+- prevents allegations of plagiarism - provides evidence of relevant research, wide reading, and authorities for legal arguments - enables readers to locate and verify information sources - forms part of an ethical practice by acknowledging the work of others.

-The referencing style used in the Australian law discipline is currently the 4th edition of Australian Guide to Legal Citation ('AGLC'), which is available for free download from the Melbourne University Law Review.
+The referencing style used in the Australian law discipline is the 4th edition of Australian Guide to Legal Citation ('AGLC') which is available to download for free from the Melbourne University Law Review.
 The AGLC is a footnote referencing style and prescribes rules and elements to construct footnote references for a wide variety of source types.
 It is divided into the following sections: